harness/developer-hub/docs/infra-as-code-management/workspaces/provision-workspace.md

 ## Destory a workspace

 You can use the Harness Visual Editor or YAML to destroy, or tear down, a workspace.
-To destroy a pipeline, add the “init” , “plan-destroy”,  “destroy” step.
+To destroy a workspace in your pipeline stage, add the “init” , “plan-destroy”,  and “destroy” steps.

-* Steps required for teardown are init, plan, and destroy, or init, plan-destroy.
+* The steps required for teardown are init, plan, and destroy, or init, plan-destroy.

 * The init step initialises Terraform by downloading all the modules that are required and preparing the worker to perform the Terraform operations.

     * Third-party plugins that don’t need a plan can be included here.

 * The plan-destroy step generates a Terraform plan.
-This Terraform plan is accessible to all the steps after the IaCM Terraform plan, and is accessible on “<+pipeline.stages.{nameofthestage}.spec.execution.steps.{nameofthestep}.output.outputVariables.parsedPlan>”.
+This Terraform plan is accessible to all the steps after the IaCM Terraform plan, and can be referenced using the expression `<+pipeline.stages.STAGE_ID.spec.execution.steps.STEP_ID.output.outputVariables.parsedPlan>`.

     * Third-party plugins that require a plan can be added here.